supurloop/vector-doubles/README.md

 (Can be played with only 1 player)

-## Practice Mode
+## Attract Mode
-A game has not started if the timer is not counting down, during this time players can practice matching.
+A game has not started if the timer is not counting down, arrows continue to fall during in this mode but players cannot move and no points can be scored.

 ## Starting Game
 Hold fire on either stick for 3 seconds to start a two-minute game.</br>